 On-boarding and Orientation

 Each year the TRUSU holds a mandatory orientation for all board members.
 This orientation provides each representative with an overview of the organization, an understanding of their legal responsibilities as a director, and an opportunity to begin the planning process for the upcoming year.
-The orientation is between two and three days in length and is scheduled prior to the election process each year.
-Attendance at the board orientation is mandatory for all elected representatives.
+Orientation takes place on May 1-3 in the Students’ Union Building each year.
+Attendance in person at the board orientation is mandatory for all elected representatives.
 If you are unable to attend the Board Orientation you should not nominate yourself for consideration in the election.

 Student Status